 Quick bread recipes are always a delight, especially when that quick bread is moist, soft, and made with a perfect amount of pumpkin pie spiced flavor!
-This fall favorite recipe is one that I make every year at least once… But usually more often than that.
+This fall favorite easy pumpkin bread is a recipe that I make every year at least once… But usually more often than that.

 Sadly, all good things must come to an end.
 This pumpkin bread will stay fresh for up to 4 days in an airtight container at room temperature or up to 1 week in the refrigerator.